nialsiG/trident/README.md

 # Installation

-1 - Check that you have R > 4.0 and a compatible IDE (such as Rstudio) installed
+1 - Check that you have R > 4.0 and a compatible R Studio version installed

 2 - Windows users: check that you have a matching version of RTools installed